 All too often, we are asked who would be held responsible for an HGV accident, whether it is the driver or the operator.
-The answer is that it depends on the circumstances surrounding the accident and whether it was due to drive error or because of a problem with the vehicle itself due to poor maintenance, bearing in mind that a court could rule that both an operator and driver could be held liable for the accident, more especially if a lorry sheds its load for which both have a legal responsibility.
+The answer is that it depends on the circumstances surrounding the accident and whether it was due to driver error or because of a problem with the vehicle itself due to poor maintenance, bearing in mind that a court could rule that both an operator and driver could be held liable for the accident, more especially if a lorry sheds its load for which both have legal responsibility.

-Another question we are often asked is whether you can file a personal injury claim against a foreign driver and/or foreign operator.
+Another question we are often asked is whether you can file a personal injury claim against a foreign driver and/or a foreign operator.
 The answer is that yes, you can and the process is very much the same as filing a claim against a British operator and/or driver.

 To find out how to go about filing a claim following an HGV accident and how we can make the process a lot less stressful through our No Win No Fee structure, please contact us today.

-Establishing liability for an HGV accident is the first and most essential aspect to filing a claim for compensation.
+Establishing liability for an HGV accident is the first and most essential aspect of filing a claim for compensation.
 In the majority of instances, a claim involving an HGV is based on the “negligence” of a driver.
 However, an accident may happen for other reasons which could mean that an operator could be held responsible.